-In fiscal years 2001 and 2002, the Company recorded charges of \$8.2 million for severance and employee termination related costs.
+In fiscal years 2001 and 2002, the Company recorded charges of \$9.0 million for severance and employee termination related costs.
 The majority of these charges related to U.S. and European operations and included plant closings and consolidations, and the reorganization of administrative functions, resulting in the termination of approximately 750 employees.
-Remaining amounts accrued as of September 29, 2002 and June 30, 2002 relating to these charges were \$.9 million and \$1.3 million, respectively.
+Remaining amounts accrued as of December 29, 2002 and June 30, 2002 relating to these charges were \$0.7 million and \$1.3 million, respectively.

-12. Alliances
+12. Alliance

 Effective June 1, 2000, the Company and E.I.
 DuPont De Nemours and Company (DuPont) initiated a manufacturing alliance.
 The intent of the alliance is to optimize the Company's and DuPont's partially oriented yarn (POY) manufacturing facilities by increasing manufacturing efficiency and improving product quality.
 Under its terms, DuPont and the Company cooperatively run their polyester filament manufacturing facilities as a single operating unit.
 This consolidation involved the closing of the DuPont Cape Fear, North Carolina plant and transition of the commodity yarns from the Company's Yadkinville, North Carolina facility to DuPont's Kinston, North Carolina plant, and high-end specialty production from Kinston and Cape Fear to Yadkinville.
 The companies split equally the costs to complete the necessary plant consolidation and the benefits gained through asset optimization.
 Additionally, the companies collectively attempt to increase profitability through the development of new products and related technologies.
 Likewise, the costs incurred and benefits derived from the product innovations are split equally.
 DuPont and the Company continue to own and operate their respective sites and employees remained with their respective employers.
-DuPont continues to provide POY to the marketplace using DuPont technology to expand the specialty product range at each company's sites and the Company continues to provide textured yarn to the marketplace.
+DuPont continues to provide POY to the marketplace and the Company continues to provide textured yarn to the marketplace.

-During the quarters ended September 29, 2002 and September 23, 2001, the Company recognized, as a reduction of cost of sales, cost savings and other benefits from the alliance of \$9.9 million and \$10.3 million, respectively.
+The Company recognized, as a reduction of cost of sales, cost savings and other benefits from the alliance of \$7.8 million and \$7.4 million for the current and prior year quarters, respectively, and \$17.7 million for each of the current and prior year six month periods.

 In the fourth quarter of fiscal 2001, the Company recorded its share of the anticipated costs of closing DuPont's Cape Fear, North Carolina facility.
 The charge totaled \$15.0 million and represented 50% of the expected severance and dismantlement costs of closing this plant.
-Payments for this obligation are expected to be made over the eighteen-month period ending December 2002.
-During the current quarter, the Company made payments to reduce its obligations by approximately \$1.9 million.
-The estimated remaining liability at September 29, 2002 is \$4.7 million.
+During the current quarter, the Company made payments to reduce its obligations by approximately \$0.9 million.
+No further adjustments have been made to the remaining amount accrued as of December 29, 2002 of \$3.7 million pending final resolution of severance and dismantlement costs and the Company's arbitration proceeding with Dupont, as described in Footnote 14.

 At termination of the Alliance or at any time after June 1, 2005, DuPont has the right but not the obligation to sell to Unifi (a "Put") and Unifi has the right but not the obligation to purchase from DuPont (a "Call"), DuPont's U.S. polyester filament business for a price based on a mutually agreed fair market value within a range of \$300.0 million to \$600.0 million, subject to certain conditions, including the ability of the Company to obtain a reasonable amount of financing on commercially reasonable terms.
-In the event that the Company does not purchase the DuPont U.S. polyester filament business, DuPont would have the right but not the obligation to purchase the Company's POY facilities for a price based on a mutually agreed fair market value within a range of \$125.0 million to \$175.0 million.
+In the event that the Company does not purchase the DuPont U.S. polyester filament business, DuPont would have the right but not the obligation to purchase the Company's domestic POY facility for a price based on a mutually agreed fair market value within a range of \$125.0 million to \$175.0 million.
 See Footnote 14 for additional information involving the Alliance.

-13. Debt Refinancing
+13. Credit Agreement